johnlane/random-toolbox/README.md

 ad-hoc - the scripts in this directory were written for specific ad-hoc purposes and are preserved here in case they become useful again.

+examples - the files in this directory were written as examples or as learning aids.
+They may have uses as they are but they're included here as a source of information for other work / problem solving.

 LICENSE
 -------